spicyjack/streambake/docs/streambake.md

   different modules?

 ## Features ##
+- Build Perl libraries of distro metadata
+  - Libraries or binaries that are missing from the system can be output to the user in a message, along with suggestions on which packages should be installed in order to satisfy dependencies
 - Link the databases between Streambake and Album Collection, so only one copy of the same data is stored
 - Store album art in the same folder as the music files, use the suffixes